 You cannot test the output of the VHC unit with a voltmeter, instead you must test the output with the correct electrical load such as a correctly wired heated grips kit.

-The VHC eliminates the toggle switch and resistor for any heated grip installation.
+The VHC-V2 eliminates the toggle switch and resistor for any heated grip installation. so the toggle switch and ceramic resistor are removed from the kit when this is ordered to avoid confusion.
 Counter-clockwise is no heat, clockwise is increasing the heat output to the grips.
 Heat changes from a lowest setting of 25% voltage "on" time and gradually intensifies to 99% voltage "on" time.
 Built-in automatic circuitry has a 4 amp circuit-breaker which prevents use for heated clothing, it CANNOT be used for heated clothing, which by their nature will draw more than 4 amps.
 Dimensions: Maximum housing is 2-1/8"" diameter.
 Maximum housing depth is 1".
 Black control knob is approximately 13/16" diameter, and it can be removed by pulling outward on it.
 Lead wires are 9" long fine-stranded 20 AWG irradiated thin-wall and very tough PVC insulation with tinned very-fine strand copper conductor.
 The threaded shaft uses one mounting nut.
 Housing on the back side is black silicone sealant potted for weatherproofing.
 No LED indicator light supplied but you can fit any 12v LED in "parallel" to black wire if you desire, and be sure to wire your LED with correct polarity with the correct LED wire to your system ground.

 Red wire is the "power-in source" and the black wire is fed out to the heated grips.